astronomer/docs/software/configure-deployment.md

 2. Authorize your Deployments to your external storage service so that the webserver Pod can export the results of your cleanup jobs in JSON or URI Format.
 You can authorize your Deployment using one of the following methods:

-    - Configure an [Airflow connection] in the Deployment that connects to your external storage service.
+    - Configure an [Apache Airflow® connection] in the Deployment that connects to your external storage service.
     - To configure a global connection for all Deployments, create a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret) containing an Airflow connection to your external storage service.
 The connection must be defined in either JSON or URI format.
 To pass the secret to all the Deployments, annotate the secret using the following command:

     ```sh